zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/08-sinhala-amazon.md

 doer.

 [APZ 63.4] (#apz63 .4) {#apz63 .4 .ref .apz} "Other Meaning from Prasha Cheapest
-No” there is no mutual work at profit.
+No" there is no mutual work at profit.
 Selly or
 An unselfishness or an unpretentious or a meaning of this world or a shallow A meaning or deep meaning or a gulp or a clogging meaning or coming Any meaning or coming meaning or precise meaning or nicks